Joao-Tiago-Almeida/AI-topics-applied-to-the-Fishing-Derby-game/README.md

 # AI-topics-applied-to-the-Fishing-Derby-game

-The practical part of the course was centred around the fishing derby game.
-The students completed three projects regarding the decision making of the AI system.
+The practical part of the Artificial Intelligence course at KTH (DD2380) on the fall 2021 was centred around the fishing derby game.
+TIt was completed three projects regarding the decision making of the AI system.

 ## [Minimax search algorithm](./Search%20Algorithms%20-%20Minimax%20algorithm)